mehmetalpsumer/mail-merge/README.md

 Mail merge helps you to create copies of a mail with different names, addresses etc.

-## Installation
+## Usage
  Simply run the command on your terminal:
  `make`
  *Make sure you are on correct directory.*

-## Usage
  Put the template in an XML file with a root and each placeholder as an empty XML tag.
 Create your another XML where each elements have an ID.